-If you prefer to make a cash donation in the tip jar at the show, RSVP by email to drew at insidelands.org, and I'll reply with the address and details.
+If you prefer to make a cash donation in the tip jar at the show, RSVP to [email protected], and I'll reply with the address and details.
+Please be aware that we can only guarantee your spot if you make an advance donation at inside-lands.ticketleap.com/June22.

 ABOUT THE ARTISTS